Huawei Australia Chairman Seeks To Debunk “Myths”

 “… if you let misinformation and unproven statements stand, they will be regurgitated by your detractors, and in the end, mud sticks”, Lord adds.

 Lord claims Huawei has been involved with Australia’s 4G network for over 15 years, with no national security qualms raised thus far.

 “If Huawei can deliver 4G in Australia already, why can’t it do 5G?”

-As part of his address, Chairman Lord admitted to the presence of a communist branch in Huawei, while asserting similar branches likely exist in Nokia, Samsung, BHP and other companies with Chinese operations.
+As part of his address, Chairman Lord admitted to the presence of a communist branch within Huawei, while asserting similar branches likely exist in Nokia, Samsung, BHP and other entities with Chinese operations.

 Despite this, Lord affirms Huawei’s communist branch “has no say in operations”.

 “Three out of four joint ventures in China have a [communist] branch”

 “But that branch has no say in our operations.
 It meets in non-working hours and looks after staff social issues and activities.
 It has nothing to do with the management of the company and is run by a retired employee of the company.”

 Chairman Lord also sought to debunk myths that Huawei is locally linked to China’s intelligence agency, adding “in Australia, we follow Australian laws” and “to do otherwise would be corporate suicide”.

 He also dispelled claims the UK government regretted Huawei’s involvement, by quoting contrary remarks from Chancellor George Osborne.